and Interview by Elise Cooper

 about some of his research.

-hunt in search of this mysterious war criminal.
-The
+search of this mysterious war criminal.
+The Hidden Nazi

-Hidden Nazi reads like a crime thriller.
-People are
+reads like a crime thriller.
+People are once again reminded

-once again reminded how many Nazis survived the war
+how many Nazis survived the war and escaped justice

-and escaped justice after they struck a deal with the
+after they struck a deal with the Devil in exchange

 How did you come across Kammler?